adrwxyz/classic.adrw.xyz/_posts/2015-03-19-lessons-from-behind-the-curtain.md

 <strong>If you're really serious about your idea, build it.
 If not, you're still a wantrepreneur.</strong>

 <h2>3.
 Do things that don't scale.</h2>
 After the Webplio Snapshot Report we went straight into building the full Webplio Dashboard.
 We tried to jump from paper to perfectly scaled web app.
-What were we thinking?
+What were we thinking?!

 ><a href="http://paulgraham.com/ds.html" target="_blank">"Do things that don't scale"</a> is a classic piece of PG advice.
 >We know now how profound it is.

 We should have focused on putting together a hack online MVP and launching as soon as possible.
 Instead of just entering data manually, we spent months perfecting the Google Analytics integration.
 Instead of launching with our first front end mockups, we went through numerous internal revisions until we were happy with it.
 Instead of launching with a basic signup page, we split test wait lists, copy, videos, and marketing techniques.

-At the end of the day, we had a product too big it was riddled with bugs, too long separated from actual users it wasn't what they wanted, and a wait list of small businesses and organizations who never got to experience Webplio.
+At the end of the day, we had a product too big it was riddled with bugs, too long separated from actual users that it now wasn't what they wanted, and a wait list of small businesses and organizations who never got to experience Webplio.

 <strong>Launch your MVP ASAP.
 Work with users to fix bugs, rework designs, and prioritize features.
 Scalability should be part of your product vision, but top priority is on getting an MVP to users.</strong>